quidphp/core/README.md

 ## Included
 **QuidPHP/Core** comes bundled with the following front-end packages:
-- [jquery/jquery](https://github.com/jquery/jquery) | jQuery - The popular JavaScript library is used for most behaviors
+- [jquery/jquery](https://github.com/jquery/jquery) | jQuery - The popular JavaScript library is used for most behaviours
 - [jquery/jquery-ui](https://github.com/jquery/jquery-ui) | jQuery-UI - A minimal version is used for drag & drop sorting
 - [necolas/normalize.css](https://github.com/necolas/normalize.css) | Normalize.css - Used as the normalizing base for all stylesheets

 ## Dependency
-**QuidPHP/Core** has the following dependency:
+**QuidPHP/Core** has the following back-end dependencies:
 - [quidphp/base](https://github.com/quidphp/base) | Quid\Base - PHP library that provides a large set of low-level static methods
 - [quidphp/main](https://github.com/quidphp/main) | Quid\Main - PHP library that provides a set of base objects and collections
 - [quidphp/orm](https://github.com/quidphp/orm) | Quid\Orm - PHP library that provides database access and a comprehensive Object-Relational Mapper